yakkomajuri/structlog/README.md

 # structlog

-Structured logging tool for Node.js.
+A structured logging tool for Node.js.

 ## Example